 State Management in 2026: Comparing Zustand, Signals, and Redux - Which One Should You Pick?

-As React continues to dominate the frontend landscape, effective state management remains a cornerstone for building robust applications.
+As React continues to dominate the frontend landscape, effective state management remains a cornerstone for building reliable applications.
 With the ecosystem evolving rapidly, developers face choices among established libraries and emerging patterns.
 This article examines three prominent options: Zustand, Signals, and Redux.
 Each brings unique strengths to handling application state, from global stores to reactive primitives.

 By understanding their features, performance implications, and ideal use cases, teams can make informed decisions tailored to project needs.
 Recent trends show a shift toward lighter, more intuitive solutions, reflecting broader demands for efficiency in modern web development.